First look at continuous spin gravity: Time delay signatures: Gravitational Waves and Worldline Formalism

 We will focus on monochromatic solutions to the wave equation \eqref{eomgw} propagating along the $z$ axis, given in general by

 from which more general solutions can be built as superpositions.
-We will further set the phases $\phi^{(+)}$ and $\phi^{(\cross)}$ to zero for simplicity in the computation that follows.
 These solutions have been expressed in the detector (rest) frame.
-Gauge transformations that preserve the covariant deDonder gauge condition \eqref{eomgw} but not the spatial transverse condition $\partial_i h_{ij}=0$ are equivalent to rigid Lorentz transformations of the observer's reference frame; independence of observables under these transformations is an important consistency check on computations, and is discussed further in Appendix \ref{A}.
+Gauge transformations that preserve the covariant de-Donder gauge condition \eqref{eomgw} but not the spatial transverse condition $\partial_i h_{ij}=0$ are equivalent to rigid Lorentz transformations of the observer's reference frame; independence of observables under these transformations is an important consistency check on computations, and is discussed further in Appendix \ref{A}.

-Using the polarization tensors defined in \eqref{pol}, we see that each one can be interpreted as spacetime stretching and shrinking in orthogonal directions.
-Gravitational wave observatories such as LIGO exploit this relative stretching and shrinking to observe a measurable ``time-delay'' signature.
-An idealized LIGO-like detector has two arms that are oriented $90^\circ$ apart, and the difference in proper lengths between the arms is measured with light bouncing off mirrors at each end of the arm.
-The strain is defined as

-where $\del L = L_{\text{GW}} - L_{\text{M}}$, $L$ is the proper length between the detector arms, and the subscripts $\text{GW}$ and $\text{M}$ refer to making the measurement in the presence of gravitational waves and in flat Minkowski spacetime respectively.
-The strain can also be expressed as

-where $\del T = T_{\text{GW}} - T_{\text{M}}$, and $T$ refers to the (detector frame) time elapsed for a photon to complete one round trip between two mirrors.
-This is an easier observable to compute in our idealized model.
-For simplicity, we focus on computing the time delay along one arm of a detector of known length, though in realistic experiments what is observed is the difference in time delay between two arms.
+Gravitational waves incident on an interferometric GW detector induce opposite phase-shifts in the light reflected in the two arms, producing an experimentally detectable interference pattern (see e.g.~chapter 9 of \cite{Maggiore:2007ulw}).
+The phase acquired in each arm is closely related to the round-trip time (in the beam-splitter's reference frame) for light to travel from the beam-splitter to the opposing mirror and back in a given GW background, $T_{\text{GR}}$, which differs from the flat-space travel time $T_{\text{M}}$.
+The round-trip time is gauge-invariant even for one arm, and can be calculated from the path of a single photon.
+In this paper we will use $T_{\text{GR}}$ for a single arm, and the related dimensionless time-delay